Ainsworth's classy gesture, Akinfenwa reacts to SAFC chants plus other moments you may have missed at Wycombe

-Gareth Ainsworth's classy gesture, Adebayo Akinfenwa reacts to Sunderland chants plus David Preece's chat with Anthony Patterson: Moments you may have missed at Wycombe
+Gareth Ainsworth's shows class, Adebayo Akinfenwa reacts to Sunderland chants plus Anthony Patterson’s half-time exchange: Moments you may have missed at Wycombe

 After the emotion had died down slightly and everyone inside Adams Park was given a chance to breathe, Wycombe manager Gareth Ainsworth made a beeline towards the Sunderland fans.